TonyLianLong/RCF-UnsupVideoSeg/README.md

 <details>
 <summary>SegTrackv2 and FBMS59 dataset</summary>

 These two datasets have much lower quality and very different aspect ratios across sequences.
 To make things easier, we resize to 480p (854x480) to have the same input size as DAVIS 2016.
 For fairness, the testing is still on the original dataset, and we provide both the original and scaled datasets (with flows on the scaled datasets).
-The configs are mainly designed for DAVIS, and shorter training is recommended for these two datasets.
-There are also larger inter-run variations on these two datasets compared to DAVIS 2016 since the video quality is lower.
-Updates for settings and instructions for these two datasets coming soon.
+There are also larger inter-run variations on these two datasets compared to DAVIS 2016 since the video quality is lower and/or the number of sequences is smaller.
+I recommend using DAVIS16 as the main metric and use these two as supplementary metrics.
+For reproducibility, checkpoints for both stages for three datasets have been released.

 Download [SegTrackv2 with pre-extracted flow](https://drive.google.com/file/d/1_EhVYF81MbJj7PyiJphjjcbEUmDvfDyV/view).